What Is Cost Per Impression?

 Why Is CPI Important in Advertising?

-• Campaign Comparison: CPI provides a standard metric to compare the cost-effectiveness of different advertising channels or campaigns.
+Campaign Comparison: CPI allows for a uniform metric to compare the cost-effectiveness of different advertising channels or campaigns.

-• Brand Awareness: For campaigns focused on brand visibility rather than direct conversions, CPI is a more relevant metric than Cost Per Click (CPC) or Cost Per Acquisition (CPA).
+Brand Awareness: In cases where campaigns target individuals to build awareness rather than drive immediate conversions, CPI is a more appropriate metric compared to Cost Per Click (CPC) or Cost Per Acquisition (CPA).

 CPI vs. CPC: What's the Difference?

-While CPI actions the cost per impression, Cost Per Click (CPC) measures the cost per individual click on an ad.
+A CPI framework determines advertising costs based on impressions while a Cost Per Click (CPC) framework determines costs based on unique clicks on an advertisement.
 The choice between CPI and CPC depends on campaign objectives:

 Factors Influencing CPI Rates